Skip to content

 Compare to your lease.
 Every challenge must be grounded in specific lease language.
 "This seems too high" is not a dispute.
 "Section 4.3(b) caps the management fee at 4%; the billed rate is 6.2%" is a dispute.

 Run it through CAMAudit.
 If you want a systematic check of all 13 error types at once, upload your lease and reconciliation.
-The audit engine checks every provision in under five minutes and produces a finding report with specific dollar amounts tied to specific lease citations.
+The audit engine checks every provision in under fifteen minutes and produces a finding report with specific dollar amounts tied to specific lease citations.

 Check your dispute window.
 Most leases give you 30 to 90 days after receiving the reconciliation to dispute the charges.
 Do not let that deadline pass while you are gathering information.